OGNIMOHUB

 7.1.
 Reporting Procedures

-- MLRO Investigation: The MLRO will conduct a thorough investigation into the internal report, gathering all relevant information and documentation.
+MLRO Investigation: The MLRO conducts a thorough investigation and gathers all relevant documentation.

-- External Reporting: If a suspicion is formed, the MLRO will prepare and submit an SAR/STR to the FIU within the legally mandated timeframe.
+External Reporting: If suspicion is formed, the MLRO files an SAR/STR with the FIU within the legally mandated timeframe.

-- No Tipping Off: Ognimohub and its employees will strictly adhere to the "no tipping off" rule, meaning they will not inform the customer or any third party that an SAR/STR has been filed or that an investigation is underway.
+No Tipping Off: Ognimohub strictly prohibits informing the customer or any third party that an SAR/STR has been filed.

 7.2.
 Record Keeping

-All internal reports, investigations, and SAR/STR filings will be meticulously documented and retained for a minimum period as required by applicable regulations (typically 5-7 years).
+All internal reports, investigations, and SAR/STR filings will be retained for a minimum period as required by applicable regulations (typically 5–7 years).

 8. Sanctions Screening